-The Bunaken National Marine Park was formally established in 1991 and was among the first of Indonesia's growing system of marine parks.
-The park is just under 80,000 hectares of land (3%) and sea (97%), located in Manado in the province of North Sulawesi, Indonesia.
+The park was formally established at Bunaken in 1991 and was among the first of Indonesia's growing system of marine parks.
+The park measures in at just under 80,000 hectares of land (3%) and sea (97%), located in Manado in the province of North Sulawesi, Indonesia.
 It comprises the 5 islands of Bunaken, Manado Tua, Siladen, Montehage and Nain.
 It is part of the Indo-Pacific region which supports the highest marine biodiversity on earth.

-The park has a unique bathymetry, which is an attraction to tourists diving at Bunaken Island.
-The absence of a continental shelf in the northern part of North Sulawesi allows the coastal area to drop directly down the continental shelf
+The park has a unique bathymetry, which is an attraction to tourists scuba diving at Bunaken Island.
+The absence of a continental shelf in the northern part of North Sulawesi allows the coastal area to drop directly down to the sea floor.

 In 1994 a management plan was created to put the structures and systems in place to achieve the objectives for which the park was created, including 4 main branches: